I WANT TO BE A PA!

 High School graduates in 2018 or college students are eligible to intern.
 Interns develop program, attend pre-camp meetings, attend camp dinners, and help in all aspects of camp planning and camp operations.
 Interns have a blast while learning valuable leadership skills.
 Interns must apply and attend an interview.

-There are PA/Jr. PA Orientations before each camp session.
-PA's/Jr. PA's have an option of attending either the Thursday orientation (3:30-8:30pm) or Friday (10am-3pm).
-It doesn't matter how many times a girls has been a PA before, she must still attend one orientation prior to each session she is registered for.
+There is one PA/Jr. PA Orientation before the camp session.
+The mandatory orientation is the Sunday before camp (June 24th from noon to 6pm.
+It doesn't matter how many times a girls has been a PA before, she must still attend the orientation prior to camp.
 Jr. Interns must also attend the orientation but they also assist in planning and leading the orientation.
-Each orientation is important because girls prepare for the upcoming session.
-They get their tribe buckets prepared, get their tribe and workshop assignments and they attend one badge workshop.
-June 26th-30th session orientations are: June 21st, 22nd.
+The orientation is important because girls prepare for the upcoming session.
+They get their tribe buckets prepared, get their tribe and workshop assignments and they attend 1-2 badge workshops.
+Pizza and dessert is served during the orientation.
+The Pre-Camp Leadership Safari is an optional mini camp for our girls 5th-12th grade.
+The Pre-Camp Leadership Safari is different than the Leadership orientation.
+To register for the Leadership Safari, go to the Camp Store on this site.

 *PACT training for PA's is available through GSCCC council.